riga/law_example_CMSCrabWorkflows/README.md

-# Example: Law workflows with CMS Crab (and HTCondor) at CERN
+# Law workflows with CMS Crab (and HTCondor) at CERN

 This example demonstrates how to create law task workflows that can submit jobs to both CMS Crab and the HTCondor batch system at CERN.